EU to Trump: Trade barriers, building walls 'doomed to fail'

-BRUSSELS (AP) — The European Union trade chief says the trade policies U.S. President Trump has set out are “doomed to fail” and that the world’s biggest trading bloc remains committed to open borders and economies.
+BRUSSELS (AP) — The European Union on Tuesday told President Donald Trump that his “America First” and protectionist trade policies are “doomed to fail” and said the kind of trade deals like the one he scuttled with the Asian Pacific countries “are a handy scapegoat.”

-EU Trade Commissioner Cecilia Malmstrom said Tuesday that most countries still share the same vision of open trade and investments.
+Instead of protectionism, EU Trade Commissioner Cecilia Malmstrom said the EU — the world’s biggest trading bloc — remains committed to open borders and economies.
+She insisted that most countries still share the same vision of open commerce and investments.

-She said that “building a wall is not the answer.
-The success of the EU relies on our open societies.”
+“Those who in the 21st century think that we can become great again by rebuilding borders, re-imposing trade barriers, restricting people’s freedom to move, they are doomed to fail,” Malmstrom said during a speech.

-Malmstrom said “those who in the 21st century think that we can become great again by rebuilding borders, re-imposing trade barriers, restricting people’s freedom to move, they are doomed to fail.”
+It was the most comprehensive and scathing EU reaction since Trump came into office Friday.

 Most Read Stories